Laboratory of Vision & Optics

 IVO is currently one of the few Institutes worldwide that has the ability to research, design, construct and apply in preclinical and clinical level all of its innovative results (Translational Research).

-The director and founder of VEIC Prof. Pallikaris has received numerous awards and recognitions for the Institute’s contribution to ophthalmology.
-In addition, the Institute operation is ISO 9001/2000 certified.
-The Institute doctors and researchers are members of international societies with noumerous publications to their credit, while most of the Institute's activities are certified with CME (Continuing Medical Education) credits by the Greek Medical and the European Medical Society.
+The director and founder of VEIC Prof. Pallikaris has received numerous awards and recognitions for the Lab's contribution to ophthalmology.
+In addition, the Lab operation is ISO 9001/2000 certified.
+The Institute doctors and researchers are members of international societies with noumerous publications to their credit, while most of the Lab's activities are certified with CME (Continuing Medical Education) credits by the Greek Medical and the European Medical Society.

-IVO operates on a non-profit making basis.
+LVO operates on a non-profit making basis.
 Its costs of the institute are covered from the services it offers and from research funds/programs.
-The revenues from the services it offers are employed to finance the research conducted at the Institute.
-The self-sufficiency thus secured, constitutes the means that allows the Institute to promote its activities, as the Institute is enabled to conduct self-financed research and to continuously upgrade its clinical and research equipment as well as the technical and material infrastructure which is necessary for its education activities.
+The revenues from the services it offers are employed to finance the research conducted at the Lab.
+The self-sufficiency thus secured, constitutes the means that allows the Institute to promote its activities, as the Lab is enabled to conduct self-financed research and to continuously upgrade its clinical and research equipment as well as the technical and material infrastructure which is necessary for its education activities.